AjNavneet/BrandKPI_VideoAnalysis_OpenCV_TensorFlow/readme.md

-# Brand(KPIs) Exposure using Video Analysis in Tensorflow
+# Brand KPIs Analysis using Video Processing in Tensorflow

 ## Business Objective